 Lithium disilicate, for example, comes in a wide range of translucent ingots and milling blocks.

-Translucency is one of the key factors that differentiates zirconia from lithium disilicate.
+Translucency is one key factor distinguishing zirconia from lithium disilicate.
 Both zirconia and lithium disilicate offer varying levels of translucency.

 Zirconia, however, has a higher crystalline content that makes it much less translucent than lithium disilicate.
 The higher the translucency, the more light can penetrate the restoration.
 Higher translucent materials offer a more natural result that mimics natural dentition.